aytordev/rules/README.md

 For detailed information on rule authoring, integration, and best practices, see [docs/RULES_GUIDE.md](docs/RULES_GUIDE.md).

+For contribution workflow and commit conventions, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Contributing

 Contributions are welcome!
 To add a new `.rules` file: